Fort Ontario

 Cemetery Spirits

-TAPs investigators saw shadow of what they believe to be spirit soldiers running amongst the tree line, watching them.
+TAPS investigators saw shadows of probably spirit soldiers running amongst the tree line, watching them.

 One investigator felt that they were surrounded by unseen presences.